sslavescu/sslavescu.github.io/readme.md

    - Leading the hiring process to build a skilled workforce focused on software development excellence.

 2. **Providing Software Architecture Expertise**:
    I applied my architectural knowledge to select appropriate **design patterns** and components necessary for **integrating data engineering solutions**.
 These solutions utilized **privacy-enhancing algorithms** to process large datasets and required a strong emphasis on developing an innovative, responsive front-end, which the team also created.

-## Team Composition

-When I joined, the team comprised:
-- 2 permanent employees
-- 2 external contractors from one of our partners.
+When I joined, the team comprised of 2 permanent employees and 2 external contractors from one of our partners.

-## Key Products Developed
+### Key Products Developed

 Truata focused on developing and offering two primary products: